Star-product Description of Quantization in Second-class Constraint Systems: Introduction

-where $k=z_{\mu}^{(k)}$ is a set of the operators $(q^i_{(k)},p_i^{(k)};i=1,\cdots,N)$, we shall propose the new star-products, which are composed with the constraint {\it hyper}-operators and have the same structures as (1.1).
-Then, the projected operator-algera formulated in POM is reformulated in terms of these new star-products and the reformulated algebra is shown to be the extension of the Moyal star-products to the operator formalism in the constraint systems.\\ \ts{12pt}The present paper is organized as follows.
+we shall propose new star-products, which are composed with the constraint {\it hyper}-operators and have the same structures as (1.1).
+Then, the projected operator-algebra formulated in the POM is reformulated in terms of these new star-products and the reformulated algebra is shown to be the extension of the Moyal star-products to the operator formalism in the constraint systems.\\ \ts{12pt}The present paper is organized as follows.
 In sect.
 2, we review the POM in terms of the symplectic representation.
 In sect.
-3, we introduce the nonlocal representation for the operations of {\it hyper}-operators in the form of (1.2) and the new star-products are proposed.
-By using these star-products, we present the general formulas of the commutators and symmetrized products among the projected operators in the second-class constraint system.
-It is shown that these commutators and symmetrized products contain the quantum correction terms due to the noincommutativity of operators.
+3, we introduce the nonlocal representation for the operations of {\it hyper}-operators in the form of (1.2) and new star-products are proposed.
+By using these star-products, then, we present the general formulas of the commutators and symmetrized products among the projected operators in the second-class constraint system.
+It is shown that these commutators and symmetrized products contain the quantum correction terms due to the noncommutativity of operators.
 In sect.
 4, some concluding remarks are given.